Convergence and Inference of Stream SGD, with Applications to Queueing Systems and Inventory Control: Additional Numerical Results on Convergence Rate

-The feasibility of the aforementioned construction of confidence intervals hinges on the presence of an appropriate scale-invariant functional, denoted as $h(\cdot)$.
-A typical choice in the literature is given in the following functional~\citep{li2023online,li2021polyak,li2021statistical,lee2021fast,lee2022fast}
+According to Proposition~\ref{prop:CI}, the remaining task is to select an appropriate scale-invariant functional $h(\cdot)$.
+The widely used \textit{batch-mean method} for inference can be incorporated into this framework by choosing a specific $h(\cdot)$ as:

+where the integer $m$ and endpoints $\{\tau_i : 1 \leq i \leq m\}$ are algorithm hyper-parameters corresponding to different variants of the batch-mean method.
+For instance, the classic batch-mean method \citep{glynn1990simulation} uses evenly split batch sizes, i.e., $\tau_{i+1} - \tau_i = 1/m$.
+In contrast, for SGD inference, \cite{chen2020statistical} and \cite{zhu2021constructing} proposed a scheme of increasing batch sizes.

+We propose an alternative functional $h(\cdot)$ to avoid the complexity of analyzing algorithm hyper-parameters and to facilitate efficient online computation.
+Our choice is inspired by the \textit{random scaling} idea \citep{lee2022fast} and takes the form:

-One can show that this $h$, as a one-dimensional functional, is not only scale-invariant so that $h(a \chi) = a \cdot h(\chi)$ for any non-negative $a \ge 0$ but also symmetric in the sense that $h(-\chi) =-h(\chi)$ for any cadlag process $\chi$.
-With this specific functional $h$, this confidence interval~\eqref{eq:C-alpha} has a more concrete form as shown in the following corollary. \begin{corollary} Under the same condition in Theorem~\ref{thm:fclt}, then as $T \to \infty$,
+This functional is not only scale-invariant (i.e., $h(a \phi) = h(\phi)$ for any non-negative $a \geq 0$) but also symmetric (i.e., $h(-\phi) = -h(\phi)$) for any c\`adl\`ag process $\phi$.
+Substituting this $h(\cdot)$ into Proposition \ref{prop:CI}, we derive explicit confidence intervals in the following corollary.